Shradify/react/readme.md

 use "" in state as indicating no value

 use if conditions to return <div> when you hv values in user and when you dont.

+**MegaBlog**
+container component is just styling on its children so in sbki css ek sath change ho jaegi.

+in header or anywhere use navlink create navitem array to render all components and aplly condition to render o rnot based on login.

+key repeating html  pe lgti h.

+use empty array and empty strings in props.

+loop optionally ,items ho to hi loop kre options pe else crash hoga.

+link me pura url nhi dena pdta h jha pe h wha se age ja skte h